KE25 SR |

 shocks didn't work very well so I drained and refilled with hydraulic oil.
 Rear

 shocks were replaced with good ones a friend gave me.
-Mags are 13"x7 Cheviot
+Fitted 13"x7 Cheviot